 Babies don’t accomplish much.
-Until they develop motor skills, tiny humans drop, smash, cry, and get fed.
+Until they develop motor skills, it’s the job of tiny humans simply to explore, drop, smash, cry, and eat.
 That’s about it.
 But as babies grow, the tasks they assign themselves and the directives they receive from their parents become more complicated.
 They fail.
 They protest.
 They overreact.
-It is up to parents to teach their kids how to bounce back from setbacks.
-Teaching kids resilience is critical to the long-term wellbeing of children — but it must be done with emotional support and responsive parenting, otherwise, their kids might be wracked with debilitating anxiety or struggle to succeed.
+It is up to parents to give kids the coping skills they’ll need, and to teach kids resilience: how to bounce back from setbacks and to overcome frustrations.
+Raising resilient children means raising kids who are independent, confident, curious, caring, and patient.
+Teaching resilience is critical to the long-term well-being of kids, but it must be offered with emotional support and responsive parenting — otherwise kids may be wracked with debilitating anxiety or struggle to succeed.

 Why Resilience Matters

-Resilience, learned through explicit lessons and examples, helps kids how to handle stress, cope with rejection, and compartmentalize setbacks as mere bumps in the road.
+Frustration, failure, and difficulty are part of life.
+Resilience, learned through explicit lessons and examples, helps kids handle stress, cope with rejection, and compartmentalize setbacks as mere bumps in the road.
 Resilient people tie their sense of self to their hard work, not their success or failure.
 These are tools that kids need to take with them in life to be the type of adult who can survive and thrive.
 Fortunately, children come with some resilience baked in.

 “Little kids know how to do this inherently,” says Morin.
 “They fall down and get back up.”